thesubrosian/kss-randomizer/README.md

 # Kirby Super Star Randomizer
 A randomization tool for Kirby Super Star, modified to fix bugs, clarify what is randomized, include seed+settings into the randomized ROM name, initialize the seed value, record a history of seeds, and create ROM files in bulk.

-(Mainly for my own personal use case of doing many runs, like those of a [hardcore permadeath ROM hack](https://www.romhacking.net/forum/index.php?topic=23346.0).)

 ## Current Features
 * Randomizing enemy, boss, and mid-boss Copy Abilities
 * Randomizing Copy Ability elements and knockback